-A lot of the time through the design process.
-Someone will think is a good idea to put that an element of infrastructure at a height,but it’s not always really necessary.
+Much of the time, during the design process, someone will think it is a good idea to put that an element of infrastructure at a height.
+But, they don’t always think of the safety repercussions.
+And besides, it’s not always really necessary.

-You’ll also want to consider whether a fixed structure such as a scaffold would be appropriate or in some cases.
-You might want to think about using a mobile scaffold depending on the type of work that you’re carrying out.
+You’ll also want to consider whether a fixed structure, such as a scaffold, would be appropriate.
+In some cases, you might want to think about using a mobile scaffold depending on the type of work that you’re carrying out.

 That really rounds up the options when it comes to preventing a fall from occurring and then moving on from that you’re looking to try and mitigate or minimize the distance and consequences of a fall.

-Especially if you’re carrying out a new activity or something that’s significantly different from what’s been done before, and that of course includes using new staff.
+This is especially important if you’re carrying out a new activity, non-standard work, or something that’s significantly different from what’s been done before.